MIKE EHRHARD - SADLY, WE LOST MIKE TO CANCER ON JUNE 21, 2018. A GREAT MUSICIAN, A REAL GENTLEMAN, AND A TRUE FRIEND. WE MISS YOU, MIKE.

 Doug grew up (or pretended to) in St. Charles, MO.
 He earned a BA in Music Management from the University of Missouri St. Louis, and was the band director for a popular St. Louis show group from 1981 to 1995.
 From 1981 to 2001 Doug toured the United States (45 of them), as well as Canada, Iceland, Greenland, Norway, Europe, Saudi Arabia, Bahrain, Egypt, Kuwait, Turkey, Nigeria, Kenya, Mozambique, Japan, Korea, the Philippines, Singapore, Cuba, Haiti, Panama and Honduras as a musician and road manager.
 He has taught guitar, bass, mandolin, and banjo in St. Louis for 25 years, and has performed in Country, Rock, Jazz and Dance Bands such as Bob Kuban Band, The Arrivers, Ralph Butler, Tiny Tim for 31 years.

 Steve Hoover holds a B.A. in Music Education from SIUE.
 He taught music in the U.City and Ritenour schools for 17 years before deciding to become a full-time musician, producer, composer and arranger.
 Steve’s arrangements have been published by Clarus Music, and a children’s musical, co-written with his wife Kathy, was published by McGraw-Hill.
 Steve has been playing professionally since 1974 and has performed on trombone with the St. Louis Symphony Orchestra, the Fox Theatre Orchestra, the Webster University Brass Quintet and many other St. Louis area professional groups.
-Steve is the keyboard player with the Bob Kuban Band.
-He also performs with local trad jazz groups and with The Original Boneheads trombone quartet.
+Steve was the keyboard player with the Bob Kuban Band for over 20 years.